Are Tracks Worth It? Pros and Cons

 Ground clearance is the distance between the ground and the lowest part of the frame.
 The tracks raise the vehicle a few inches from the ground, effectively increasing the ground clearance.

-This allows you to ride over larger objects, such as rocks and logs, without a risk of getting stuck (high-sided) or damaging the undercarriage.
+This allows you to ride over larger objects, such as rocks and logs, without getting stuck (high-sided) or damaging the undercarriage.

 More Stable – Less Likely to Tip or Roll Over